What is Sharding in Blockchain?

 5. Shard Availability and Reliability:

 The availability and reliability of individual shards impact the overall strength of the blockchain network.
 Sharding introduces dependencies among shards, making the system vulnerable to failures or attacks targeting specific shards.
-Ensuring high availability and fault tolerance across all shards is necessary to prevent disruptions and maintain the uninterrupted operation of the blockchain.
+Ensuring high availability and fault tolerance across all shards is necessary to prevent disruptions and maintain uninterrupted blockchain operation.

 6. Shard Overload: